-Family Development Foundation organises awareness-raising events on Emirati Children's Day
+Family Development Foundation Organises Awareness-Raising Events On Emirati Children's Day

-(MENAFN- Orient Planet Group) Abu Dhabi, March 19, 2024: The Family Development Foundation (FDF) conducted awareness events and workshops under the theme ‘The right of the child to protection’ to celebrate Emirati Children’s Day at its centres in Abu Dhabi, Al Ain and Al Dhafra.
+(MENAFN- Mid-East) The Family Development Foundation (FDF) conducted awareness events and workshops under the theme 'The right of the child to protection' to celebrate Emirati Children's Day at its centres in Abu Dhabi, Al Ain and Al Dhafra.
 In conjunction with the celebrations, FDF has planned a wide range of programs and events throughout March, including educational, and recreational activities, and awareness initiatives, to underscore the relevance of child protection and provide its maximum support.

 This year's activities focused on the area of child protection since it is crucial in enabling them to live in a caring environment that supports their healthy development as well as provides stability, happiness, and long-term safety.